27-Prateek/27-Prateek/README.md

 ### 🛠 **Tools**
 - Familiar with MATLAB for simulations
-- Experienced in web scraping using BeautifulSoup and Selenium
+- Experienced in web scraping using BeautifulSoup

 ---